hruffieux/locus/README.md

 * probit link;
 * identity-probit link.

-Moreover, predictor-level external knowledge can be incorporated to inform the selection.
+Inference on a model for group selection is also implemented.
+Moreover, covariate-level external information variables can be incorporated to inform the selection.

 ## License and authors